sergioyahni/excel_translator/README.md

 # excel_translator
-An  excel macro to translate discrete text and produce new translated excel sheets.
+An  VBA script to translate discrete text and produce translated excel sheets.